abs-tudelft/vhdmmio/mdbook/src/featureconfig.md

 This key is optional unless required by context.
 If not specified, the default value (`32`) is used.

+## `endianness`

+This key specifies the default endianness used for multi-block fields.

+The following values are supported:

+ - `little` (default): the default is little endian.
+That is, when multiple blocks are needed to describe the field(s), bit 0 of the register resides in the *first* block.

+ - `big`: the default is big endian.
+That is, when multiple blocks are needed to describe the field(s), bit 0 of the register resides in the *last* block.

+This key is optional unless required by context.
+If not specified, the default value (`little`) is used.

 ## `max-outstanding`

 This key specifies the maximum number of outstanding requests per